IntelliTect/IntelliTect.AspNetCore.SignalR.SqlServer/README.md

 - `SignalR.SqlServer.Listen` - Service Broker listening operations (database reads)
 - `SignalR.SqlServer.Poll` - Polling operations (database reads, when Service Broker is not used)
 - `SignalR.SqlServer.Publish` - Message publishing operations (database writes)

+### Metrics

+The library also provides metrics to help monitor the health and performance of the SQL Server backplane:

+- `signalr.sqlserver.poll_delay` - Histogram showing the distribution of polling delay intervals, useful for understanding backoff patterns and system health
+- `signalr.sqlserver.query_duration` - Histogram tracking the duration of SQL Server query execution for reading messages
+- `signalr.sqlserver.rows_read_total` - Counter tracking the total number of message rows read from SQL Server
+- `signalr.sqlserver.rows_written_total` - Counter tracking the total number of message rows written to SQL Server

+These metrics help you understand polling patterns, database performance, message throughput, and can be useful for tuning performance or identifying when Service Broker fallback to polling occurs.

 ### Filtering Noise